PauloPhagula/persp-project/README.md

-# ⚠️ Deprecatation Notice ⚠️
+# ⚠️ Deprecation Notice ⚠️

 This project is now abandoned.
 I've switched to and recommend you use https://github.com/mclear-tools/tabspaces instead.